Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Results and Evaluation

-The dotted and dashed lines within the diagrams again only contribute to the readability and are not associated with computed data or interpretations.
+The dashed and dotted lines in the diagrams serve solely to enhance readability and do not correspond to computed data or specific interpretations.

-In Figure \ref{fig:inc_cov_max_opt}, we can recognise in the diagrams that in most cases the maximal $n$-soft domatic partition performs on average only slightly better than the optimal $n$-soft domatic partition.
-Furthermore, the Table \ref{tbl:opt_non_opt} reveals that in most cases the number of solutions determined to optimality within the given time limit \#opt is lower for the maximal than for the optimal $n$-soft domatic partition.

-For a final comparison of the performance of the solutions for maximal and optimal $n$-soft domatic partitions, we determine the relative mean of the results for the optimal and maximal $n$-soft domatic partition for the graphs in $SG_1$.
-The mean of the number of missing coverages $e_\text{miss\_cov}$ with respect to the maximum number of missing coverages $\max_\text{miss\_cov}(G)$ for all graphs $G\in SG_1$ and their computed partitioning of the optimal $n$-soft domatic partition arises to $\overline{P_\text{miss\_cov}}=23.72\%$.
-Therefore, on average the number of missing coverages $e_\text{miss\_cov}$ of the optimal $n$-soft domatic partition for our test setup and for the set of graphs $SG_1$ is $23.72\%$ lower compared to the maximal $n$-soft domatic partition.
-The same comparison for the maximal $n$-soft domatic partition yields $\overline{P_\text{inc\_nodes}}=1.11\%$.
-This means that on average the number of incompletely covered nodes for the maximal $n$-soft domatic partition is $1.11\%$ lower compared to the optimal $n$-soft domatic partition.
-In Table \ref{tbl:opt_non_opt}, absolute values are shown that give an impression on the behaviour of the number of incompletely covered nodes and the number missing coverages resulting from the maximal and optimal $n$-soft domatic partitions.
+For a final comparison of the performance of the solutions for maximal and optimal $n$-soft domatic partitions, we determine the relative mean of the results for the graphs in $SG_1$.
+On average, the number of missing coverages $e_\text{miss\_cov}$ of the optimal $n$-soft domatic partition for our test setup and for the set of graphs $SG_1$ is $10.52\%$ lower compared to the maximal $n$-soft domatic partition.
+In contrast, the same comparison for the number of incompletely covered nodes yields only an improvement of $\overline{P_\text{inc\_nodes}}=0.04\%$ for the maximal compared to the optimal $n$-soft domatic partition.
+Meaning that on average the number of incompletely covered nodes for the maximal $n$-soft domatic partition is $0.04\%$ lower compared to the optimal $n$-soft domatic partition.
+In Tables \ref{tbl:opt_max_3}, \ref{tbl:opt_max_4}, \ref{tbl:opt_max_5} and \ref{tbl:opt_max_6} absolute values are shown that give an impression on the behaviour of the number of incompletely covered nodes and the number of missing coverages resulting from the maximal and optimal $n$-soft domatic partitions.

 For graphs in $SG_2$, we adapted the graphs from $SG_1$ to be bridge-free.
 Our expectation was that this property has a significant impact on the computation time and on the quality of results regarding the number of missing coverages and incompletely covered nodes.
 Despite our expectations, the results yield that there exists no notable difference between the quality of results and the computation time.
-Our simulation case studies demonstrate that the elimination of bridges does not imply a significant effect on the computation time necessary to obtain optimal and maximal $n$-soft domatic partitions.
-The same holds for the achieved degree of optimality expressed by the number of incompletely covered nodes and by the number of missing coverages.
+Our simulation case studies demonstrate that the elimination of bridges does not imply a measurable effect on the computation time necessary to obtain optimal and maximal $n$-soft domatic partitions.